Live

 When you track multiple axes daily, you start seeing relationships that a single mood score would never reveal:

 Energy leads mood.
 In my data, energy changes tend to precede mood changes by about a day.
+This is a core part of how bipolar episode prediction works.
 If my energy spikes or drops, my mood follows.
 This gives me a 24-hour warning window that I wouldn’t have if I only tracked mood.
+That window is how you catch the early warning signs of a manic episode before they escalate.

 Sleep predicts stability, not mood directly.
 Bad sleep doesn’t reliably tank my mood the next day.
 But it reliably tanks my stability.
 Which means I’m more vulnerable to everything the next day, even if I wake up feeling “fine.”